 Equity-indexed annuities are insurance policies that grow funds on a tax-deferred basis, which means no taxes are paid on the growth of funds within the policy until money is withdrawn.
 You can sell an equity-indexed annuity with an insurance license, provided your client is funding it from a source you're allowed to work with, such as cash, a fixed annuity or cash value in a life insurance policy.

 If you only have an insurance license, though, you're not allowed to speak to clients about stocks, bonds or mutual bonds they currently own.
 State insurance departments require insurance companies to review annuity applications for suitability, including the source of funds used to purchase the annuity.
 If you're uncertain about whether you should complete a sale, consult your manager or home office for guidance.

-Obtaining an Insurance License
+How to Obtain an Insurance License

 If you don't currently have a life insurance license, that's the first step toward being able to sell an equity-indexed annuity funded by cash, a fixed annuity or cash value from life insurance.
 Insurance agents are licensed on a state by state basis, and requirements vary.
 In general, you attend classes to prepare you for your licensing exam, then you take the exam.
-The exam covers insurance laws in your state and the type of insurance you're applying to sell.
-Once you pass the exam, you can apply for a license.
-There are fees for the classes, exam and the license itself.
+You are only required to have a life-only license to sell life insurance or annuities, but you may need health and disability licensing plus training if you plan to sell long-term care riders on those policies.

-According to FINRA, the Series 6 license exam takes up to two hours and fifteen minutes, the Series 7 can take up to six hours and the Series 63 is one hour and 15 minutes.
+According to FINRA, the Series 6 license exam takes up to one hour and 30 minutes, the Series 7 can take up to three hours and 45 minutes, while the Series 63 is one hour and 15 minutes.
 There is no official pre-test coursework for series licenses; your sponsoring institution may have educational requirements, however.

-Selling Equity-Indexed Annuities
+Selling Equity-Indexed Annuities Without Licensing

 If you meet a client that may be suited for an equity-indexed annuity, but you're not licensed to work with their funds, consider partnering with an agent with the proper licenses.
 She can complete the sale and split the annuity commission with you, and the annuity sale will hold up under scrutiny, provided it's otherwise suitable for the client.
 If you don't know an agent with the proper licenses, ask your manager or home office for guidance.